mlakkadshaw/mlakkadshaw.github.com/_posts/2012-12-25-_the-waterfall-model.md

 ---
-Title: The Waterfall Model
+title: The Waterfall Model
 layout: post

 ---
 This is a sequential Design model in which the flow is downward, there is no upward flow in this model, the diffrent phases of waterfall model are as follow:

 	Problem Definition